 - Wi-Fi in most of the cars.

-The Treblinka camp just operated from July 1942 to October 1943.
-During this one year, around 850,000 Jews from both central Poland and Europe were murdered.
+Treblinka Extermination camp operated from July 1942 to October 1943.
+During this one year, around 900,000 mostly Jews from both central Poland and Europe were murdered.
 Now, it is a symbolic place marked by 17,000 stones.

-Going with a tour-operator and in case you are the only person to visit Treblinka from Warsaw that day, you will need to pay around €200.
+Going with an organized tour and in case you are the only person to visit Treblinka from Warsaw that day, you will need to pay around €200.
 In case you cannot afford this price, then you need to do it alone.
 Unfortunately without a car rental, the transport to the place is a bit difficult.

-Renting a car from Warsaw and travel to Treblinka might be the best option in this case.
+Rent a car from Warsaw and travel to Treblinka might be the best option in this case.
 You can rent a car for one day and it should not cost more than €30 plus a gas consumption of let's say another €30.

-Treblinka with Train from Warsaw
+Reach Treblinka with Train from Warsaw

 One way is to get a train to Małkinia (Treblinka), which departs either to Białystok (and beyond) or Warsaw (and beyond).
 There are two main destinations in Warsaw for these trains: Warszawa Wileńska (Koleje Mazowieckie - green / yellow/black/white trains), and Warszawa Centralna (Intercity trains, grey-blue).

 Extreme Plan - Rent a Bike!

 Be Aware!
 You cannot exceed a total of 12 Hours for Bike Rental because you are going to have a penalty.
-You can return the bike in any station in Warsaw!
+You can return the bike to any station in Warsaw!
 Check also our article about all the transportation options from Warsaw.

 Was this article useful to plan your trip to Treblinka?